Todd Simon (basketball)

 Todd Andrew Simon (born August 3, 1980) is an American college basketball coach who is the current head coach at Bowling Green State University.

 Early life and education

-Born in Fowler, Michigan, Simon graduated from Central Michigan University in 2003 as a double major in sport studies and management information systems.
+Born in Fowler, Michigan, Simon graduated from Fowler High School in 1999 andCentral Michigan University in 2003 as a double major in sport studies and management information systems.
 He was on full academic scholarship as a recipient of Central Michigan's Centralis Scholarship.
 In 2010, Simon completed a master's degree in sport education leadership at the University of Nevada, Las Vegas (UNLV).

-Career
+Simon suffers from Charcot-Marie-Tooth disease, a form of muscular dystrophy, a hereditary disorder.

+Coaching career

+Harrison Community HS / Pepperdine / UNLV

 In the 2002–03 school year, Simon was junior varsity boys' basketball head coach and a varsity assistant coach at Harrison Community High School in Harrison, Michigan.
-Simon then was a volunteer assistant at Pepperdine University in the 2003–04 season under Paul Westphal before becoming an video assistant under Lon Kruger at UNLV from 2004 to 2006.
+Simon then was a volunteer assistant at Pepperdine University in the 2003–04 season under Paul Westphal before becoming a video assistant under Lon Kruger at UNLV from 2004 to 2006.